explaingit

 USE CASE 1

-Build an iOS and Android app from a single HTML/CSS/JavaScript codebase without learning Swift or Kotlin.
+Build a cross-platform mobile app for iOS and Android using your existing web development skills without learning Swift or Kotlin.

 USE CASE 2

-Create a Progressive Web App that works like a native app on phones and tablets.
+Create a Progressive Web App that works as both a website and an installable mobile app from one codebase.

 USE CASE 3